mkh-user/omni-flux/syntax.md

     pass
 ```

-You can use `switch`, just one branch will be excuted:
+You can use `switch`, just one branch will be executed:
 ```omni
 enum time_state:
 	MORNING,